-If your back pain is relatively new and caused through an injury, then you are best to use ice therapy.
+If your back pain is relatively new and caused by an injury, then you are best to use ice therapy.
 This will help to reduce any swelling and will also numb the affected area.
 Pain relief is often very quick by doing this.
 It’s not a long term solution but is very effective for fast pain relief.

 How often to ice back pain would depend on the level of pain you have.
-You can apply the ice in a towel, or other object to prevent the ice from touching the skin, up to 10 times a day.
+You can apply the ice in a towel, or another object to prevent the ice from touching the skin, up to 10 times a day.
 Just keep the ice applied for around 15-20 minutes each time.

 #2 – Constant Heat